Bparsons0904/phantom-err.nvim/README.md

 lua require('phantom-err').setup()
 ```

-After installation, use `:GoErrorToggle` to enable the plugin for Go files.
+After installation, use `:PhantomToggle` to enable the plugin for Go files.

 ## Configuration